- Sway Newsletter - 26th May 2023 5th June 2023

-Responsibility for first aid at South Wonston Primary School is held by Jane Bundy (Headteacher) who is the responsible manager.
+Responsibility for first aid at South Wonston Primary School is held by Jessica Lott (Headteacher) who is the responsible manager.

 All first aid provision is arranged and managed in accordance with the Children’s Services Safety Guidance Procedure SGP 08-07(First Aid).

 All staff have a statutory obligation to follow and co-operate with the requirements of this policy.